Jahia/jahia-modules-action/README.md

 In the above example, we're referring to the `v2` branch, but `v2` could be replaced by any branch or tag.
 You could very well directly call a development branch to validate the proper operation of your action. `uses: jahia/jahia-modules-action/build@My-Dev-Branch`.

+## Documentation

+For the dependencies checks, here's a blog post explaining how they've been built: https://medium.com/jahia-techblog/why-and-how-to-automate-dependency-checks-73649d42cf87

 ## Releasing the Action

 Since a large portion of our repositories are using the action, we're using a particular branch as an alias to the latest changes (`v1`, `v2`).
 Releasing consists in updating this branch with the changes you want to make available.